rubybui/chrome-extension-job-application-tracker/README.md

 ## Usage

 1. Click the extension icon in your Chrome toolbar to open the popup
+2. Sign in with your Google account to enable Google Sheets integration
-2. Fill out the form to add a new job application:
+3. Fill out the form to add a new job application:
    - Company Name
    - Application Date
    - Status (Applied, Interview, Rejected, Accepted, No Response)
    - Source (e.g., LinkedIn, Company Website)
-3. Click "Add Application" to save
+4. Click "Add Application" to save
-4. Use the "Export to CSV" button to download your data
-5. Use the "Clear All" button to remove all applications (use with caution!)
+5. Your data will automatically sync with your Google Sheet

 ## Features

-- **Local Storage**: All data is stored locally in your browser
+- **Google Sheets Integration**: All data is stored in your Google Drive
-- **CSV Export**: Export your data for backup or analysis
+- **Real-time Sync**: Changes are automatically saved to your Google Sheet
 - **Statistics**: View counts by source, status, and month
 - **Clean Interface**: Modern, user-friendly design
 - **Responsive**: Works well on different screen sizes

 ## Data Privacy

-All data is stored locally in your browser using Chrome's storage API.
-No data is sent to any external servers.
+Your data is stored in your Google Drive using Google Sheets.
+The extension requires permission to access your Google Drive to create and manage the spreadsheet.
+No data is sent to any external servers other than Google's services.

 ## Development